OIM3640/resources/syllabus_2026spring.md

 3. **Document AI assistance when required**: Specific requirements for documenting AI usage will be provided with each assignment.
 This may include comments in code, separate documentation files, or reflection in learning logs.

 4. **Critical evaluation is essential**:
-   - AI makes mistakes - always verify outputs
+   - AI makes mistakes.
+Please always verify outputs
    - AI may not understand your specific context
    - You are responsible for the correctness of your submissions